alpi2736/spotxmobile.github.io/docs/adapters/brightcove/android-adapter.md

 spotxAdapter.getAdBuilder().useHTTPS = true;
 ```

-To learn more about the additional settings and parameters you can pass, check out the [SpotX SDK Android Documentation](/android/sdk/#ad-integration).
+To learn more about the additional settings and parameters you can pass, check out the [SpotX SDK Android Documentation](/android/sdk/#ad-integration) and the [Advanced Android Documentation](/android/sdk-advanced/).

 ## Usage